The Cable Car Home Page

 Book Cover

-Toy Cable Cars Toy cable car 504 with has uncommon free-standing figures.
-In this front three-quarter view, we get a view of the two seated ladies in short skirts on the left-hand bench.
+Toy Cable Cars Toy cable cars and other items on the shelf atop my desk.
+It is getting harder and harder for the cat to sit on the shelf.
 See more collectible items on my Cable Car Kitsch page.
 See toys, magazine ads, and other new items.

 Table of Contents